cross-seed/cross-seed.org/docs/reference/api.md

 POST /api/announce
 {
 	"name": "string", // torrent name
-	"guid": "string", // ideally the torrent's comments/listing url, would be for caching purposes "link": "string", // download link
+	"guid": "string", // usually the download link, used for caching purposes "link": "string", // download link
-	"size": "number", // in bytes
-	"tracker": "string" // this is for logging purposes
+	"tracker": "string" // used for linking path and logging }
-}
 ```